prasadhonrao/devcamper/deploy/k8s/without-volume/README.md

 # Setup Instructions

-Follow the below instructions to setup the application in Kubernetes cluster without using Persistent Volume.
-Note that the data will be stored in the container and will be lost when the container restarts or when the pod is deleted.
+Follow the below instructions to setup the application in Kubernetes cluster using EmptyDir Volume.
+Note that the data will be lost when the pod is deleted.

 ## Database Secrets